 Martinhal Quinta Family Golf Resort

 If Cascais is the Hamptons, Martinhal Quinta is Beverley Hills.
 Located in the tony area of Quinta do Lago, this resort is an exclusive 4-star private collection of independently owned luxury villas.
 Picture groupings of tasteful dwellings on quiet winding roads, with bougainvillea tumbling down walls and pergolas.
 (Villas range in size from two- to five- bedrooms and all have a private garden and pool area.)
 While this property does have a kids club (for children six months to eight years old) and a central pool area and playground, its more for golfers and families looking to relax and recharge on their own.

 A family villa at Martinhal Cascais photo: 2016©www.tempusdexposicao.com

 The Cost of Luxury

 Surprise: you don’t get fine food and wine, sophisticated surroundings, kids clubs and exceptional service for cheap.
 But you knew that.
-Most services and meals are a la carte — that is, you pay for them as you go.
-(This is not an all-inclusive situation.)
+Rates for the on-site kids club vary at the properties but many offer free childcare in the winter months and longer for non-infants.

 With such a diverse portfolio of properties, rates and types of accommodations vary; you can book anything from chic and petite hotel room (or adjoining ones for you and the kids), to a relatively expansive villa where you cook your own meals and lounge by a small private pool.